Epholys/Impetus-Spheroid/README.md

 * Sound (just little sound effects)

 * Bugs
+  * Auto-adjust the speed of the next balls left bar
   * Crash when CancelEvent is called twice in a execution __DONE!__

 * Other